LeoSf/book_circuit_design_2010/ch10/readme.md

 * Example 10.2: Reading Values from a File
 * Example 10.3: Stimuli Generation
 * Example 10.4: Type I Testbench for a Registered Mux
+* Example 10.5: Type II Testbench for a Registered Mux -- same as ex_10.4 but the project is configured for the post-implementation timing simulation

 ## Proof of Concepts Index
 * PoC :